openstack/charm-deployment-guide/deploy-guide/source/upgrade-issues.rst

 As of Train, support for Neutron LBaaS has been retired.
 The load-balancing services are now provided by `Octavia LBaaS`_.
-There is no automatic migration path, please review the `Octavia LBaaS`_ appendix for more information.
+There is no automatic migration path, please review the `Octavia LBaaS`_ page for more information.

 Designate: upgrading from Stein to Train
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~